anrizal/user-interface-for-indri-query/README.md

 6. shutil (ussually already exist with python 3.6)
 7. os (ussually already exist with python 3.6)

 Make sure you have the following program install.
-Check with "which" in command prompt
+Check with "which" in command prompt.
+You need to be able to run the following program from anywhere.
+The python wrapper will call these program via subprocess modules.
 1. IndriBuildIndex
 2. IndriRunQuery
 3. trec_eval (https://github.com/usnistgov/trec_eval)